mobvoi/ticdesign/_en/design/index.md

 Although designing a one-handed operation mode can be fairly challenging and might need more hardware support, insist on doing so.
 If wearing a watch refrains you from doing other things, why bother wearing it?

-#### Smartwatch is Not a Mini Smartphone
+#### A watch.
+Not a phone.

 Both smartwatches and smartphones have touch screen and are designed and developed based on similar operation system.
 Thus it is easy for us to inadvertently fall into habitual thinking patterns.
-Yet only one hand has been needed when wearing a watch since the very beginning.
-And watch itself was invented for the purpose of keeping track of time through a simple lift of wrist.
-We then firmly believe smartwatch should be like a watch, not the other way around.
+However, the concept of using one hand to check time through a quick lift of wrist has been ingrained into watch user’s mindset since the very beginning.
+And that is exactly what a traditional watch was invented for.
+We then firmly believe that smartwatch should be like a watch, not the other way around.

-If an app works better and faster on other big screens, we ought to assess whether it is necessary to apply it on smartwatch instead of copying it to the smartwatch without a second thought.
+If an app works better and faster on big screens, we ought to assess whether it is necessary to apply it to smartwatch rather than copying it to the smartwatch without a second thought.

 #### Be Stylish

-Traditional watches nowadays have gone far beyond its old attribute, and has become a crucial fashion accessory.
+Timepieces nowadays have transcended their traditional functions, and have become a fashion statement.
 The same thing applies to smartwatches.
-Trendy design, exquisite watch faces and elegant software interface are all essential fashion components of smartwatches.
+Trendy design, exquisite watch faces and elegant software interface are all essential fashion components that matter to smartwatches.

 ## Style